maurylukas/Kaggle-Projects/README.md

 # Kaggle-Projects
-All my Kaggle Projects in one places
+All my Kaggle Projects in one place